 You will form a group of five students to complete a semester long group project analyzing a public Canadian company.
-This project has been broken up into two reports, however you can think of both reports as connected and part of one larger "marketing plan".
+This project will follow the process of creating a marketing plan for the chosen public Canadian company.
 You are expected to contribute consistently and equally to group work.
 Groups can meet in-person or virtually using a variety of communication tools and platforms to facilitate the group work process.
 In particular, note the citation guide that is based on the Chicago Manual of Style, 17th edition.
 The use of an alternate citation style (e.g., MLA or APA) will result in a zero grade for the assignment.